 Periodontal disease, better known as gum disease, is one of the two most common oral health concerns.
 Unfortunately, patients often go undiagnosed until this health condition advances to the most severe stage.
 At Ultimate Dental, we focus our personalized dental care plans on preventive dentistry.
 When you visit our office for six month checkups, we’ll screen for the warning signs of periodontal disease, and partner with you to maintain at-home hygiene plans to prevent advanced gum disease.
 If you’re not already maintaining biannual dental checkups with our team, we encourage you to start visiting us at least twice a year.
 If you do have periodontal disease, we offer periodontal therapy to renew oral health and put the smile back on your face.
 Give our team a call to learn more or schedule a screening for periodontal disease in our Brownstown dental practice.
-Our skilled dentist, Sammi Hadad, DDS, offers a variety of periodontal therapies to achieve and maintain your healthiest smile following gum disease.
+Dr. Hadad and the Ultimate Dental team offers a variety of periodontal therapies to achieve and maintain your healthiest smile following gum disease.

 What is Periodontal Disease?